Updated June 4, 2020

-User must return the DDP Bike Share bicycle to a Station and must insert the DDP Bike Share bicycle into a Bike Dock, within 24 hours from the time the DDP Bike Share bicycle was originally removed from a Bike Dock.
-User agrees that if the DDP Bike Share bicycle is not returned to a Station and inserted into a Bike Dock within 24 hours, then the DDP Bike Share bicycle is deemed missing or stolen, and User does hereby authorize Company to charge User’s credit card as provided in Section 9.3.
+User must return the DDP Bike Share bicycle to a Station, insert the DDP Bike Share bicycle into a Bike Dock, and receive a green light.
+User agrees that if the DDP Bike Share bicycle is not returned to a Station and inserted into a Bike Dock within the Permitted Period of Continuous Use, then the DDP Bike Share bicycle will be deemed missing or stolen, and User does hereby authorize Company to charge User’s credit card pursuant to the fees provided in Section 9.3.

 User agrees that Company may require User to return a DDP Bike Share bicycle at any time.

 User agrees that access to the Service is denied to any person less than 13 years of age, whether or not accompanied by a parent or guardian.
 Minors who are at least 13 years of age may use the Service, but only if the Service is subscribed for by or under the responsibility of the minor’s parent or guardian; and, the parent or guardian is fully liable for all injuries, damages, and costs caused by the minor’s use of the Service.

 User must report all accidents and injuries involving a DDP Bike Share bicycle to the local authorities and to DDP Bike Share's Customer Service at 1-888-MoGo-123 as soon as possible, but no later than 24 hours after the occurrence of the accident or injury.